DaveParillo/intermediate-cpp/_sources/function-pointers/function-pointers.rst

 =================

 In C++ you can point to anything with an address:

 - Global variables
 - Stack and free store variables
 - Functions

 Recall that when called,
-an activation record for a function is pushed onto the execution stack This means every function has an address.
+an :term:`activation record` for a function is pushed onto the :term:`runtime stack`.
+This means every function has an address.

 Consider the following code: